crdcj/FinLogic/README.md

 ---

-BFin is **not** affiliated, endorsed, or vetted by the Securities and Exchange Commission of Brazil (CVM).
+BFinance is **not** affiliated, endorsed, or vetted by the Securities and Exchange Commission of Brazil (CVM).
 It's an open-source tool that uses CVM publicly available data and is intended for research and educational purposes.